godalming123/tinytile/readme.md

  - [ ] Add configuration for pointers via libinput (allows mouse acceleration)
  - [ ] Make gtk popups spawn in the center of their parents
  - [ ] Disable CSD and make clients think they are tiling
+ - [ ] Make sure that the mouse always has the correct icon for what it is pointing over
  - [ ] Implement drag icons
  - [ ] Implement the screen copy protocol
  - [ ] Basic keybindings for: